 The fee for the program covers:

 - Job placement

 - Furnished accommodations

-- iNext international insurance with 24-hour emergency assistance services
+- iNext international insurance with 24-hour emergency assistance services for US permanent residents

 - 24-hour in-country support